 There is an exception for people from France, Germany, Belgium, Switzerland, Monaco, Slovenia and Taiwan who may drive using the national driving permit with Japanese translation.
 This can be done at the local JAF office for 3,000 JPY, but it’s about an hour away and will cost an arm and a leg in a taxi (as you won’t be able to use your vehicle until it’s done).

-Carnet vs Temporary Import
+Carnet vs Temporary Import for Japan

 People will tell you that you must have a carnet de passage to visit Japan with your own vehicle.
 However, there is another way round it – Temporary Import.
 We did not enter Japan with a carnet.